New Puppy Checklist – I’m Getting A New Puppy, What Do I Need?

 21. Poop Bags

 We don’t use them as much now that we have a large backyard and pooper scooper.
-However, whenever we’re out and about with Stetson or Raven we grab our favorite Earth Rated Dog Poop Bags.
-Remember to always have something to scoop the poop when out in public.
+However, whenever we’re out and about with Raven, Elsa, or Anna we grab our favorite Mighty Paw Dog Poop Bags.
+Remember always to have something to scoop the poop when out in public.

 We like Carlson Portable Pet Pen